 Mobility in a city sense is a system of interconnected services and technologies helping people and goods move around.
-This is also referred to a “smart city” and often is the basis for first / last mile problem.
-As urban environments continue to grow at staggering rates, we see the rise of megacities, populations of more than 10M.
-These dense environments have specific needs to mobility to keep people and goods moving while minimizing congestion, environmental impact, and maintenance costs.
+This is also referred to as a “smart city” and often is the basis for first/last mile problems.
+As urban environments continue to grow at staggering rates, we see the rise of megacities, with populations of more than 10M.
+These dense environments have specific needs for mobility to keep people and goods moving while minimizing congestion, environmental impact, and maintenance costs.

 According to CB Insights, software and services will drive more profit than vehicle sales by 2030, growing from 4% to 36%.
-This is the transformation from manufactured steel to software and services, hitting automotive head on, but also any type of vehicle across sea, air and land.
+This is the transformation from manufactured steel to software and services, hitting automotive head-on, but also any type of vehicle across the sea, air, and land.
 As Marc Andreessen puts it, “software is eating the world.”

-My investment in SPLT, which was acquired by Bosch, fits theme as a corporate service for carpoolers.
+My investment in SPLT, which was acquired by Bosch, fits the theme of a corporate service for carpoolers.

 This theme is about the end user’s experience getting from point A to point B.

 Buying a car sucks.
 Maintaining one isn’t any better.
 In fact, car ownership is a huge burden as I outlined in this previous post.
 But the experience is more than vehicle ownership.
-What about the experience riding in a vehicle?
-What about the experience renting a car or using a rideshare like Lyft?
-What about the experience of the rising bike-shares or scooter-shares?
-Or the experience riding in a self-driving vehicle?
+What about the experience of riding in a vehicle?
+What about the experience of renting a car or using a rideshare like Lyft?
+What about the experience of the rising bike shares or scooter shares?
+Or the experience of riding in a self-driving vehicle?
 Or the experience on a bus, train, or flight?
 Or experiencing navigating from A to B?
 The experience of shipping something, receiving a shipment, and improving access?
 User experience is everywhere.
 As we’ve seen with Apple, technology is essential but the user experience trumps it all.

-My investment in Braiq fit this theme, personalizing the self-driving vehicle experience.
+My investment in Braiq fits this theme, personalizing the self-driving vehicle experience.